microsoft/HoloLensNavigationForRobots/README.md

     - ```roslaunch navigation_launcher navstack.launch```

 #### Calibration
-- in the calibration window:
+- If desired, launch the Dashboard UI using these [instructions](linux/holo_nav_dash/README.md).
+- Alternatively, use the console UI in the calibration window and use either Choregraph or connect to Pepper via SSH and set the pitch directly:
     - move Pepper's head into inital/default pose.
-Use either Choregraph or connect to Pepper via SSH and set the pitch directly:
+Use
       - ```qicli call ALMotion.setAngles "HeadPitch" 0.0 0.3```
       - ```qicli call ALMotion.setAngles "HeadYaw" 0.0 0.3```
     - press ```space``` to record the initial position.